 This Is the Destination Everyone Is Talking About

-The Azores are a Portuguese territory made up of nine volcanic islands — think Hawaii but less beachy and definitely less touristy.
+The Azores are a Portuguese territory made up of nine volcanic islands -- think Hawaii but less beachy and definitely less touristy.
 Each island has its own unique culture, traditions, food and landscapes, and each could stand alone as a destination.
-And now you can enter for a chance to win a weeklong island-hopping trip in the Azores.

 São Miguel: The Green Island